mfaani/mfaani/content/posts/CurrentValueSubject-example.md

 - Use `send` to update values.
 - Use `print()` like `name.print("a prefix").sink{...}` to see what's happening under the hood.
 - Your subscription needs to be retained, otherwise your subscritpions would get canceled either immediately or upon exiting the current scope.
-- The reason a subscription returns an `AnyCancelleable` is to give you control over the scope/duration of the subscription.
+- A subscription returns an `AnyCancelleable`.
+The reason for that is to give you control over the scope/duration of the subscription.
 - `AnyCancellable` automatically calls `cancel` when deinitialized.
 - `Set<AnyCancellable>` offers a nicer API that helps reduce clutter in your code.
 - `Set<AnyCancellable>` is not the solution for every kind of subscription you have.